Universität Bonn

 If you would like to apply for one of our Master's degree programs, you must upload your application documents to our application portal by the deadline.

-The Computer Science and Cyber Security degree programs are only visible in the application portal when the application period is open for certain groups of applicants.
+Our degree programs are only visible in the application portal when application is currently open, at least for certain groups of applicants.
 As the application deadlines depend on your personal situation, the portal cannot tell you which deadlines apply to you.
 It is therefore possible that the application portal is still accepting applications while your personal application deadline has already passed and your application can no longer be considered.
 Please always check our deadlines page to find out which deadlines apply to you before completing the form in the portal.

 Below you can read which documents you need to upload with your application.
 If you have technical problems with the application portal, you can contact the helpdesk at appsupport@ticket.uni-bonn.de.
 If you have any questions about the content of the application form, you can contact the admissions office at application@informatik.uni-bonn.de.